haggy/masters-portfolio/README.md

 You are required to visit every shop in a vocational high school during your freshman year.
 This is called the "exploratory period".
 During this time, you spend one week in every shop learning about the trade and essentially being sold on its benefits.
 As expected, there are some shops that are very popular.
 These include the primary trades of Electrical, Plumbing, HVAC, Carpentry, and Welding.
 In order to get into one of these shops, you must not only pass each exploratory shop, you must excel at them.
 Plumbing and Electrical were by far the most desired trades when I was in school.
 Plumbing was recommended by several family members, mostly because they believed that plumbers were highly valuable and received good pay for their work.
 I was much more passionate about electrical, welding, and computers, however 'passion' was not one of the core tenets of my family's decision making framework.

 I chose Plumbing and despite not being my preferred option, performed very well.
-I spent my senior year on co-op working for a top-rated plumbing company in Malden, MA which is a priviledge that only top senior students are granted.
+I spent my senior year on co-op working for a top-rated plumbing company in Malden, MA which is a privilege that only top senior students are granted.
 After graduation, I accepted a full-time position with that same company as an apprentice plumber with nearly 1 year of experience out of high school.
 I continued to work for roughly one year before deciding that I simply did not have any desire to continue with the plumbing trade.
 I took a hard look at my life and made the difficult, and risky, decision to move away from a field I knew to find a field that I truly loved.
 Passion has always been a primary motivator for me.
 When I'm passionate about a subject, I can effortlessly apply myself at the deepest levels.
 The search to find work that I was truly passionate about had begun.

 ## Soon After High School
 I had always had a love for computers.
 I took a job as a retail employee at a now defunct company called [CompUSA](https://en.wikipedia.org/wiki/CompUSA).
 It was there that I discovered the field of personal computer (PC) repair.
 I slowly introduced myself to the field through networking with repair techs at the store, and decided that I wanted to join their team.
 I went to my local [Barnes and Noble](https://en.wikipedia.org/wiki/Barnes_%26_Noble) book store and picked up as many PC repair books as I could afford.
 I ended up obtaining the [A+](https://en.wikipedia.org/wiki/CompTIA#Professional_level_certifications) and [Network+](https://en.wikipedia.org/wiki/CompTIA#Professional_level_certifications) certifications from [CompTIA](https://en.wikipedia.org/wiki/CompTIA) and got a job as a repair tech.